 tree until your children are older.
 If one does break, clean up the pieces quickly.

-to children increase during the holiday season.
-Prevent a holiday ER visit by making
+increase during the holiday season.
+Prevent a holiday ER visit by making sure that

-sure that kids are buckled up securely during car rides and don't drive after
+kids are buckled up securely during car rides and don't drive after drinking

-drinking alcohol.
-And be extra cautious when traveling at night on holidays such
+alcohol.
+And be extra cautious when traveling at night on holidays such as Christmas

-as Christmas Eve and New Year's Eve, when there is a higher incidence of impaired
+Eve and New Year's Eve, when there is a higher incidence of impaired driving.

-accidents can be very serious.
-Young kids should be supervised and should avoid dangerous
+be very serious.
+Young kids should be supervised and should avoid dangerous sledding